epeld/cl-asteroids/README.md

 ![Screenshot](screenie.png "Screenshot")

-This is an asteroids clone developmed using `cl-opengl`.
+This is an asteroids clone developed using `cl-opengl`, complete with particles and everything!

 For now, just running `(ql:quickload :cl-game)` should be enough to get going.